ankittankal/Fitness_AI-Microservice/README.md

 Navigate into each microservice directory and run the build command.
 For a Maven project, it would be:

 mvn clean install

-Launch with Docker Compose:
-From the root directory, start all the services (including databases and Kafka).

-Bash

-docker-compose up --build -d
-This command will build the Docker images for each service and start them in detached mode.

 Verify:
 Check the Docker logs to ensure all containers are running without errors.
 You can access the Eureka dashboard at http://localhost:8761 to see if all services have registered successfully.